webinstall/webi-installers/watchexec/README.md

 `watchexec` runs a given command when any files in watched directories change. \
 It respects `.[git]ignore`.

-The full `--help` detailed and very useful.
-Here's the shortlist of what I find most useful:
+Here's the shortlist of options we've found most useful:

 ```txt
 -w, --watch     ./src/      watch the given directory